nebula-plugins/gradle-dependency-lock-plugin/README.md

 Command line overrides via `-PdependencyLock.override` or `-PdependencyLock.overrideFile` will apply.

 * generateLock - Generate a lock file into the build directory.
 Any existing `dependency.lock` file will be ignored.
 * updateLock - Update dependencies from the lock file into the build directory.
 By default, this task does the same thing as the `generateLock` task.
-This task also exposes an option `--dependencies` allowing the user to specify a comma-separated list, in the format `<group>:<artifact>`, of dependencies to update.
+If updateDependencies is specified in the extension or `-PdependencyLock.updateDependencies` on the command line we will keep direct dependencies not in the list locked and allow conflict resolution on everything else.
 * saveLock - Copy the generated lock into the project directory.
 * deleteLock - Delete the existing lock files
 * generateGlobalLock - Generate a lock file into the build directory representing the global dependencies of the entire multiproject.
 Any existing `dependency.lock` or `global.lock` will be ignored.
 * updateGlobalLock - Update dependencies from the lock file into the build directory.
 By default, this task does the same thing as the `generateGlobalLock` task.
-This task also exposes an option `--dependencies` allowing the user to specify a comma-separated list, in the format `<group>:<artifact>`, of dependencies to update.
 * saveGlobalLock - Copies the generated globalLock into the project directory
 * deleteGlobalLock - Delete the `global.lock` file
 * commitLock - If a [gradle-scm-plugin](https://github.com/nebula-plugins/gradle-scm-plugin) implementation is applied.
 Will commit dependencies.lock to the configured SCM.
 Exists only on the rootProject.
 Assumes scm root is at the same level as the root build.gradle.